Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we propose \app, a novel resource leak detection approach which boosts static analysis via LLM-based resource-oriented intention inference.
-Given a code snippet, \app uses a prompt to instruct the LLM in inferring involved intentions from the code, which are then translated into formal expressions.
+Given a code snippet, \app prompts the LLM in inferring involved intentions from the code.
 By aggregating these inferred intentions, \app utilizes a lightweight static-analysis based algorithm to analyze control-flow paths extracted from the code, thereby detecting resource leaks.
-We evaluate \app for the Java programming language and investigate its effectiveness in intention inference and resource leak detection.
-Experimental results on the DroidLeaks dataset demonstrate that \app achieves a precision of 74.6\% and a recall of 81.8\% in intention inference and exhibits a high bug detection rate (53.5\%) and a low false alarm rate (8.1\%).
-Moreover, when applied to open-source projects, \app identifies 12 unknown resource leak bugs.
-In the future, we will explore the extension of \app to other programming languages and integrate \app with more analysis techniques.
+We evaluate \app for the Java programming language and investigate its effectiveness in resource leak detection.
+Experimental results on the DroidLeaks and JLeaks datasets demonstrate that \app exhibits promising bug detection rate (about 60\%) and false alarm rate (about 20\%).
+Moreover, when applied to open-source projects, \app identifies 29 unknown resource leak bugs.
+In the future, we will explore the extension of \app to other programming languages and integrate \app with more program analysis techniques.